 Yes, I have a standard SMR treatment plan, I will inform you if I need to deviate from this…

-Goals: The goal is to decrease symptoms and increase muscle function both in isolation and in functional movement patterns.
+Goals: To decrease symptoms and increase muscle function in isolation and functional movement patterns.

-The type and focus of treatment: Sensorimotor Repatterning, all other types of massage therapy will be referred out to a suitable RMT if required.
+The type and focus of treatment: Sensorimotor Repatterning and all other types of massage therapy will be referred to a suitable RMT if required.

 Anticipated frequency and duration of treatments: 3 sessions roughly a week apart.
-The first session is 80 minutes long to allow for additional testing and discussion of goals and injury history etc. Follow-up sessions are 50 minutes long.
-Each session includes the assessment of general muscle neurological function, via manual muscle testing, then working through the SMR protocol to identify why the muscles are dysfunctional.
+The first session is 80 minutes long to allow for additional testing, discussion of goals, injury history, etc. Follow-up sessions are 50 minutes long.
+Each session includes assessing general muscle neurological function via manual muscle testing, then working through the SMR protocol to identify why the muscles are dysfunctional.

-Anticipated client responses to treatment: SMR is very gentle and a negative response is not generally anticipated.
-What is expected is a resolution of goals by the third session, or a move in that direction, with a re-assessment of how long it may take to achieve the stated goals, if they have not been met by the third session.
-If a referral to another practitioner is required, then this occurs at this time.
+Anticipated client responses to treatment: SMR is very gentle, and a negative response is not generally anticipated.
+What is expected is a resolution of goals by the third session, or a move in that direction, with a re-assessment of how long it may take to achieve the stated goals if the third session has not met them.
+If a referral to another practitioner is required, this occurs at this time.

 Schedule for re-assessment of the client's condition and/or recommended remedial exercises: The client's condition is re-assessed at the beginning of each session, with a more in-depth re-assessment on the third session.
 Remedial exercises, such as stretching, etc., are only given if deemed necessary; sometimes, remedial exercises are counter-productive, as it is hard to quantify if it is the therapy intervention or the remedial exercises that are making positive changes.
 For this reason, remedial exercises are sometimes not introduced until a better understanding of what SMR intervention is achieving, thus at a later stage in therapy.
 Remedial exercises are decided upon or avoided at the end of each session.